-Inoperable Pancreatic Cancer Treatment and Process at Winthrop-University Hospital
+Inoperable Pancreatic Cancer Treatment and Process at NYU Winthrop Hospital

 Pancreatic cancer patients with the best outcomes are the ones in which the surgeon is able to remove the tumor.
 At initial presentation, over half of patients with pancreatic cancer have metastatic disease.
 Only 15% of patients present with a tumor that is operable by traditional criteria.